Noises In The Crowd

 I can recount several times when I’ve experienced this in a theatre, but had never given thought to it before.

-Writer Erik Tarloff has a very intriguing theory on the subject of why these bronchial attacks come on at inopportune moments during a performance.
+Writer Erik Tarloff has an interesting theory on why these bronchial attacks come on at inopportune moments during a performance.
 He writes in The Atlantic:

 …you don’t hear much coughing in movie theaters.
 You may hear candy wrappers being rustled and popcorn being crunched and even villains being hissed, but not coughing.